Dirt Calculator

 What is the difference between topsoil and fill dirt?

-Topsoil is nutrient-rich surface soil for planting.
-Fill dirt is subsoil used for raising grade, filling holes, or building foundations.
-Topsoil costs more but is necessary for growing plants.
+Topsoil is nutrient-rich surface soil (typically the top 12 inches) used for lawns, gardens, and planting.
+Fill dirt is subsoil — low in organics and nutrients — used for raising grade, filling holes, or building stable foundations.
+Topsoil costs $15–$50 per cubic yard vs. $5–$15 for fill dirt.

 How much does dirt weigh?